taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 I was interviewed after co-hosting and speaking at [Orchestrating the Brain](https://www.sainsburywellcome.org/web/public-engagement/orchestrating-brain), a 2018 FitzFest event hosted by the Sainsbury Wellcome Centre and created in collaboration with April Cashin-Garbutt, SWC Communications Manager, and Dan Bates, Artistic Director of FitzFest.
 Produced by Jake Fairnie and April Cashin-Garbutt.
 {% include video provider="youtube" id="njGtLvk8Ess"%}

+On 24 May, 2019, I hosted a [Dear Neuroscience event focused on Touch and Proprioception](http://www.everymind.online/DearNeuroscience/), working with local performers, crafters, and clinicians to connect neuroscience research to our daily lives.
+The event was funded by a [UCL Train and Engage Fellowship](https://www.ucl.ac.uk/culture/projects/train-and-engage), and this mini-video documentary was filmed and produced by Jake Fairnie.
+{% include video provider="youtube" id="z4WGR1wmAlk" %}

 ## Live Performances

 **[Building Bridges project](https://group.sciencemuseum.org.uk/our-work/learning/projects-and-partnerships/building-bridges/)**: A science outreach project at the London Science Museum where I spoke to groups of visiting primary school children about my research.
 Spring 2017.